W-David-Porter/acim/src/workbook/part-i/33-there-is-another-way-of-looking-at-the-world/index.md

 next: W-pI.34
 ---

-1. Today’s idea is an attempt to recognise that you can shift your perception of the world in both its outer and inner aspects.
+1. Today’s idea is an attempt to recognize that you can shift your perception of the world in both its outer and inner aspects.
 ²A full five minutes should be devoted to the morning and evening applications.
 ³In these practice periods, the idea should be repeated as often as you find comfortable, though unhurried applications are essential.
 ⁴Alternate between surveying your outer and inner perceptions, but without an abrupt sense of shifting.